 Most of us think that our opinions really matter.

-We spend hours (probably days) proving we’re right, others are wrong.
+We spend a lot of time proving we’re right, others are wrong.

 Because yes, our opinions are the best.
 Our opinions are the only way.
 Our opinions must be followed.

 Here’s the sad truth though:

 Most of our opinions are totally irrelevant to reality.

 Reality doesn’t care whether we understand the new government system.
 Reality doesn’t care whether we think it’s important to go to college or not.